 “What about her?”
 Ranma asked.
 Saeko gave him a look that needed no translation, and Ranma sighed.
 “She's just a friend, and that's all there's going to be there.
 I'll not deny I’m attracted to her, but that's a purely, you know physical thing, hell, towards both Rias and Akeno.
 But that kind of thing doesn't matter.
 I was attracted to Shampoo, at least after Asia cleared those points on me.
 But I’d no sooner stay with her than I would a rattlesnake.
 I think Rias is a good friend, and I'm kind of protective of those,” he said dryly, causing Saeko to giggle.
 “But I don't think we'd work out romantically, not when you and are, you know… together like this.”

 “Oh, are we together then?”
 Saeko asked coquettishly.
-As Ranma blushed and stammered she smiled widely.
+As Ranma blushed and stammered, she smiled widely.
 “Well, that sounds just fine by me.”
-With that she leaned in, kissing him quickly before pulling back slightly, then kissing him again.
+With that, she leaned in, kissing him quickly before pulling back slightly and then kissing him again.

 She pulled away once more, biting her lip and looking at him and Ranma had by this point learned this was a que and took it.
 He leaned in kissing her hard, his mouth opening quickly, tongue out and questing for hers drawing a moan from Saeko.
 At the same time he pulled her sideways into his lap, where their lips locked together, their hands traveling along with others backs.